AirshipCMS/Docs/properties/single--id.md

-This is the id of the an item or page.
+This is the id of an item or page.

 Example Markup:
 ```